 Whilst listening to her (or at least trying to keep up with her), I was debating whether she needed a different kind of professional.
 By the end of the conversation I decided to have an initial meeting with her, to better understand her and her issues.
-I had ascertained the town where she lived and, for a reason I have never been able to explain, I declined going to her office and suggested we meet at a National Trust estate that was half-way between us.
-After initially saying she did not have time and me asking whether she had time not to, she reluctantly agreed.
+Having ascertained the town where she lived and, for a reason I have never been able to explain, I declined going to her office and suggested we meet at a National Trust estate that was half-way between us.
+Her initial response was she did not have time to, to which I asked whether she had time not to and she reluctantly agreed.

 What an experience!
 As soon as we met, she was off – walking through the gardens nearly as fast as she was talking.
 I hadn’t realised this was a warm-up for an Olympic walking race.
 I let her speak and could feel her anxiety.
 On the few occasions I got a word in edgeways, I ascertained that she worked incredibly long hours, did not take lunch breaks and was on the go from early morning to late evening.

 She paused and looked – and got quite emotional, realising that it was the first time she’d paid any attention to our current surroundings.
-I asked her if we could go for a much slower walk through the rest of the grounds, to which she agreed.
-What happened then was very significant.
+We then agreed to go for a much slower walk through the rest of the grounds.
+What happened then was significantly notable.
 She walked slower and, almost by default, spoke slower.
 At times she even stopped to think, whilst looking at the scenery.

 On returning to the car park she described her walk as a ‘magical experience’, where she could ‘be’ and take time to think and relax.
 She said her sense of anxiety had gone and, for the first time in a long-time, she felt relaxed.